Hodge-Laplacian of Brain Networks: Method

 \subsubsection{Birth-death decomposition}

-The graph filtration of $G$ is defined as a sequence of nested binary networks \cite{chung2017exact,lee2012persistent}: where $\epsilon_0 < \epsilon_1 < \cdots < \epsilon_k$ are the filtration values.
-These nested graphs are usually obtained by slicing $G$ into a series of binary graphs using the sorted edge weights as thresholds.
-Although there are many possible graph filtrations over the different choice of threshold values, the best practice is to uses edge weights as filtration values which renders the graph filtration to be unique \cite{lee2012persistent,chung2017topological}.
+The graph filtration of weighted graph $G$ is defined as a sequence of nested binary networks \cite{chung2017topological,lee2011computing}: where $\epsilon_0 < \epsilon_1 < \cdots < \epsilon_k$ are the sorted edge weights called the {\em filtration values}\cite{lee2011computing,chung2017topological}.

-For $\epsilon_0 = -\infty$, $G_{\epsilon_0}$ is a complete graph while for $\epsilon_k = \infty$, $G_{\epsilon_k}$ is the node set $V$.
-The graph filtration is built from a complete network $G_{\epsilon_0}$ by sequentially removing one edge at a time till we reach the node set $G_{\epsilon_k}$.
-During the graph filtration, as we delete one edge, the number of connected components (0-cycles) increases monotonically while the number of loops (1-cycles) decrease at most by one \cite{songdechakraiwut2020topological}.
 The birth and death of $k$-cycles during the process of filtration is quantified using {\em persistence}, which is the duration of filtration values from birth to death.
-The persistence is usually represented as 1D intervals as persistent barcode (PB) \cite{ghrist2008barcodes,adler2010persistent,lee2011computing} or 2D scatter points as a persistent diagram (PD) \cite{mischaikow2013morse}.
-These barcodes or diagrams are referred to as topological signatures of the data.
+The persistence is usually represented as one-dimensional intervals as persistent barcode (PB) or two-dimensional scatter points as a persistent diagram (PD) with the $x$-axis representing birth values and the $y$-axis representing death values \cite{edelsbrunner2008persistent}.

-Since $G_{\epsilon_0}$ is a complete graph, a single connected component, we associate its birth time to be -$\infty$ in the graph filtration.
-Owing to the monotonicity of $\beta_0$ \cite{songdechakraiwut2020topological}, the connected components that are born never die.
-Thus, we associate its death values of $\infty$ for every connected component.
-Ignoring the first birth value corresponding to the complete graph at -$\infty$, the total number of birth values of connected components is then \bqn \mathcal{P} = \beta_0(G_{\infty}) - 1 = p - 1. \eqn The 0D barcode corresponding to 0-cycles consists of a set of increasing birth values

-In a graph, all the loops (1-cycles) are considered born at $-\infty$.
-Starting with complete graph $G_{-\infty}$ with $p$ nodes, there are $q=p(p-1)/2$ unique edge weights.
-During the graph filtration, when an edge is deleted, either a new connected component is born or a loop dies.
-But these events are disjoint and does not happen at the same time \cite{songdechakraiwut2020topological}.
-When the loop dies, we associate it with the edge weight as the death value.
-Let $\mathcal{Q}$ be the total number of death values of 1-cycles.
-Then the total number of edges is equivalent to
+During the graph filtration, once a component is born, it does not die.
+Thus, all the death values of connected components are $\infty$ and can be ignored.
+Then the total number $\mathcal{P}$ of birth values of connected components (0-cyles) is